Pliskova fights back to set up clash with Barty in Stuttgart - RFI

 "I had to wait a few days to play and I was a bit nervous as she won our previous matches, but I had a good plan," said Halep.

-On Friday, the 29-year-old faces either Swiss Belinda Bencic or Russia's Ekaterina Alexandrova.
+On Friday, the 29-year-old faces Russia's Ekaterina Alexandrova who put out Swiss eighth seed Belinda Bencic 6-1, 7-5.

+Fourth seed Elina Svitolina earned her seventh straight win over Germany's Angelique Kerber claiming a 7-6(7/4), 6-3 victory in a high-quality tie.

+Kerber fought hard before succumbing to the Ukrainian who she last beat in Montreal back in 2016.

-Fifth seed Aryna Sabalenka of Belarus faces Anett Kontaveit in the quarter-finals after her 6-4, 6-2 win over German qualifier Anna-Lena Friedsam.
+Fifth seed Aryna Sabalenka of Belarus plays Anett Kontaveit in the last eight after her 6-4, 6-2 win over German qualifier Anna-Lena Friedsam.

 © 2021 AFP